Massive winter storm brings frigid temps, snow and ice to US

 All bus service was suspended in the greater Seattle area Friday morning due to an ice storm that made travel treacherous.

-In far northern Indiana, where four counties remain under a blizzard warning through Saturday afternoon, between 2 and 6 inches of snow had fallen by Friday morning, but lake effect snow rolling off Lake Michigan could boost storm totals to well over a foot in some areas by Sunday, said Mark Steinwedel, a meteorologist with the National Weather Service in Syracuse, Indiana.
+In far northern Indiana, lake-effect snow rolling off Lake Michigan could boost storm totals to well over a foot in some areas by Sunday, said Mark Steinwedel, a meteorologist with the National Weather Service in Syracuse, Indiana.

-“It’s just nonstop lake effect snow and it’s really going to add up,” he said, predicting “pretty awful travel.”
+“It’s really going to add up,” he said, predicting “pretty awful travel.”

 In South Dakota, Gov. Kristi Noem late Thursday activated the state’s National Guard to haul firewood from the Black Hills Forest Service to the Rosebud Sioux Tribe as some members were stranded in their homes with dwindling fuel.

-Scot Eisenbraun, who runs a farm and ranch near Wall in western South Dakota, said he’s lost several cattle in recent days.
-The cold is life-threatening if you are caught outside, he said, so people travel in groups of two vehicles in case one gets stranded.
+But with the vehicles breaking down in the 10-foot drifts, officials were considering using horses to deliver essentials to some homes as they sought help from federal officials.

+“It’s been one heck of a fight so far,” said tribal President Frank Star Comes Out.

 In Maine, gusts approaching 70 mph (113 kph) were reported along the coast Friday morning.
-Atop New Hampshire’s Mount Washington, the tallest peak in the Northeast, the wind topped 130 mph (210 kph).
+Atop New Hampshire’s Mount Washington, the tallest peak in the Northeast, the wind topped 150 mph (2410 kph).
+The governor closed state offices, ferry service to Casco Bay islands was suspended and flooding was leading to some water rescues.

+In Boston, rain combined with a high tide, sent waves over the seawall at Long Wharf in Boston and flooded some downtown streets.

+New York Gov. Kathy Hochul declared a state of emergency early Friday morning, described it as a “kitchen sink” storm.

 It was so bad in Vermont that Amtrak canceled service for the day, and nonessential state offices were closing early.